 Participants and Apparatus

-We ran with five female participants aged 24 to 61 with varying degrees of blindness.
+We ran the study with five female participants aged 24 to 61 with varying degrees of blindness.
 Four of the five have congenital blindness; the other has retinitis pigmentosa, a hereditary disorder.
 Instructions for the study were read aloud.
 Participants wore the right-handed Fingers glove and sat approximately two feet from a laptop, with a hand resting on the keyboard.
 The Fingers tracking system was placed behind the laptop with the Wiimotes facing downward in order to sense the glove’s infrared light emitter.

 [insert image of Wiimote setup]